kunlun-qi/kunlun-qi.github.io/_pages/about.md

 **_Email:_** kunlun.qi@my.cityu.edu.hk

 ## Bio
-I'm a fourth-year Ph.D. student in the [Department of Mathemtics](https://www.cityu.edu.hk/ma/) at City Universtiy of Hong Kong, surpervised by [Prof. Tong Yang](https://www.cityu.edu.hk/ma/people/profile/yangt.htm) in Partial Differential Equations and Kinetic Theory, as well as informally advised by [Dr. Jingwei Hu](https://www.math.purdue.edu/~hu342/Site/Home.html) in the numerical field of Kinetic Equations.
+I'm a fourth-year Ph.D. student in the [Department of Mathematics](https://www.cityu.edu.hk/ma/) at City University of Hong Kong, supervised by [Prof. Tong Yang](https://www.cityu.edu.hk/ma/people/profile/yangt.htm) in Partial Differential Equations and Kinetic Theory, as well as informally advised by [Dr. Jingwei Hu](https://www.math.purdue.edu/~hu342/Site/Home.html) in the numerical field of Kinetic Equations.
-Priori to that, I obtained my Bachelor degree in Mathematics from the [South China University of Technology](https://www.scut.edu.cn/new/) in 2017, where my advisors are [Prof. Changjiang Zhu](http://www2.scut.edu.cn/math/2017/1227/c14582a242269/page.htm) and [Prof. Huanyao Wen](http://www2.scut.edu.cn/math/2017/1227/c14582a242252/page.htm).
+Prior to that, I obtained my Bachelor's degree in Mathematics from the [South China University of Technology](https://www.scut.edu.cn/new/) in 2017, where my advisors are [Prof. Changjiang Zhu](http://www2.scut.edu.cn/math/2017/1227/c14582a242269/page.htm) and [Prof. Huanyao Wen](http://www2.scut.edu.cn/math/2017/1227/c14582a242252/page.htm).